CSTR-Edinburgh/snickery/README.md

 - experiment with phase-aware features
 - add code to pitch synchronise fixed frame rate targets -- in the example config, the natural parameters are already pitch synchronous.
 - store search tree instead of building from scratch each time we synthesise
+- preselection is entirely acoustic -- add phonetic constraints or features back in?
+- check speeds for building vs. loading KD trees, and effect of `leaf_size` parameter

 And also: